 If the article you are looking at on a web page does not have a posting date, then there are at least 3 ways to find out what date it was posted.

-When researching a topic, it's important to ensure your sources are up-to-date.
-If you are writing an academic paper, or even a school paper, the publication dates of your sources should usually be listed in the references.
-Most of the time, the of the date is easy.
-You just look on the website, find the publication date and know how recent it was.
-Things are a bit more complicated when this date is not listed on the website.
-When you find yourself in such a situation how can you know when the page was published?
+When researching a topic, it is important to ensure that your sources are up to date.
+If you are writing an academic paper, or even a homework paper, the publication dates of your sources should usually be cited in the citations.
+Most of the time, getting the date is easy.
+You just look at the website, find the publication date and know how recent it was.
+Things get a little more complicated when this date is not listed on the website.
+When you find yourself in such a situation how do you know when the page was published?
 Let's look at 3 ways.

 Using Google